majduk/virt-tools/README.md

 # Virtualization tools

-Repo containse set of scripts and examples for deploying virtual machines and containers.
+Repo contains a set of scripts and examples for deploying virtual machines and containers.